nourlybeque/credit_risk_hybrid_model/README.md

 Objective:<br/>
 ● Develop and validate a hybrid model integrating qualitative and quantitative indicators to improve the prediction of default probability.
 <be/>
 Models were trained using only quantitative financial indicators.
-Performance was evaluated using standard classification metrics on a hold-out test set and cross-validation.<br/>
+Performance was evaluated using standard classification metrics on a hold-out test set and cross-validation.
+To assess the probability of default, several classification models were trained and compared.
+Both linear and non-linear approaches were applied to evaluate performance, interpretability, and operational suitability for banking environments.<br/>

+Key Objectives of Model Benchmarking:<br/>
+● Evaluate predictive power (AUC, F1-score, precision, recall)<br/>
+● Assess calibration quality (Brier Score)<br/>
+● Compare interpretability vs complexity<br/>
+● Test impact of integrating qualitative variables.<br/>

 ## 1st stage<br/>